ai translated

 Italian industry is at a crucial crossroads.
-Technological acceleration and growing attention to sustainability are forcing companies to rethink their operating models, making the transition to the digital factory a necessary condition for competitiveness.
+Technological acceleration and a growing focus on sustainability are forcing companies to rethink their operating models, making the transition to the digital factory a necessary condition for competitiveness.

-It is in this context that our new study, “What’s Next in Operations?
-Benchmarking Study,” fits in, as described in detail in Sibilla Di Palma’s article in La Repubblica.
+This is the context for our new study, “What’s Next in Operations?
+Benchmarking Study,” which is described in detail in Sibilla Di Palma’s article in La Repubblica.

 Our research analyzed the maturity level of Italian industry across five key areas (operations, supply chain, sustainability, digitalization, and human resources), involving over 100 companies across 22 sectors.

-The results of our benchmarking reveal a picture of strength and maturity across various strategic areas, but highlight a concerning digital divide.
+The results of our benchmarking reveal a picture of strength and maturity in several strategic areas, but also highlight a concerning digital divide.

 Bonfiglioli Consulting’s analysis confirms two pillars of excellence for the Italian industrial system: